 Anyone familiar with WordPress knows that combating spam comments is a daily chore.
 This seemingly endless battle continuously gets tougher and tougher every day as spammers are using more clever methods.
 Although this battle is far from over, there are many ways we can at least attempt to limit the amount of spam our websites receive.
+So let’s check out how you can limit spam comments on WordPress in 3 simple steps.

 Here are 3 options you should utilize to avoid those useless comments on your blog or website: